Soap & Specialty Gifts

 How do you make soap?

 Soapeez uses the cold process method of soapmaking.
 Other than melting the hard oils like Coconut Oil or Shea Butter to a liquid, no additional heat is introduced.
-After properly measuring and mixing the ingredients, the raw soap is poured into molds.
-When the soap is hard enough to be unmolded and/or cut into bars (approximately 2 days later), individual bars are placed on a drying rack for a minimum of 5 weeks.
-In addition to completing the cure cycle, excess moisture is allowed to evaporate, thus creating a harder bar that will last longer.
+After properly weighing and mixing the ingredients, the raw soap is poured into molds.
+When the soap is hard enough to be unmolded and/or cut into bars (anywhere from 24 to 48 hours later), individual bars are placed on a drying rack for a minimum of 5 weeks.
+In addition to allowing the soap to cure, excess moisture is allowed to evaporate, thus creating a harder bar that will last longer.
 To ensure quality standards, every bar is individually checked, cleaned, accurately weighed, and wrapped.
 Because

 Soapeez soaps are hand made, each bar will vary slightly.